hpc/charliecloud/doc-src/tutorial.rst

   $ ch-run --version
   0.2.0+4836ac1

-The help text is also collected later in this documentation; see :doc:`script-help`.
+A description of all commands is also collected later in this documentation; see :doc:`command-usage`.
+In addition each executable has a man page.

 Your first user-defined software stack
 ======================================